bareos/bareos/manuals/en/developers/gui-interface.md

 The Bvfs module works correctly with BaseJobs, Copy and Migration jobs.

-This project was funded by Bareos Systems.
+The initial version in Bacula have be founded by Bacula Systems.

 ### General notes {#general-notes .unnumbered}

--   All fields are separated by a tab
+-   All fields are separated by a tab (api mode 0 and 1)

 -   You can specify `limit=` and `offset=` to list smoothly records in very big directories

 -   All operations (except cache creation) are designed to run instantly

--   At this time, Bvfs works faster on PostgreSQL than MySQL catalog.
-If you can contribute new faster SQL queries we will be happy, else don’t complain about speed.

 -   The cache creation is dependent of the number of directories.
 As Bvfs shares information accross jobs, the first creation can be slow

--   All fields are separated by a tab

 -   Due to potential encoding problem, it’s advised to allways use pathid in queries.